Are you a "Usual Suspect?" or think you may be?

 Do you have secure baggage facilities

 No. But you're free to leave bags at the start/finish.
-There will always be someone around but we can't guarantee their security.
-You'll be able to park close to the start/finish don't forget.
+There will always be someone around but we can't guarantee their security, in the event of rain we can't guarantee things won't get wet.

 Trail shoes?
 Road Shoes?